oh7bf/I2CChipd/README.md

 ./i2chipd 2> /dev/null
 ```

 The standard error is used for systemd-journald logging.
+For example

+journalctl -u i2chipd.service --follow -p info

 To create class documentation run *doxygen* without options on command line.